SangwookCheon/personal-website/_posts/2019-07-09-how-created-portfolio.md

 About a week ago, I discovered GitHub pages for the first time.
 It seemed to provide a handy way to make websites out of any repository without getting help from website builders like Wordpress and Wix.
 Because I always felt these website builders are not my favorite, I decided to create a customized blog.
 So here I am, writing in this brand-new environment.

 ![](/in-post-images/Screen Shot 2019-07-11 at 16.00.06.png)
 *The main page of GitHub pages.
-Making a customized website was more complicated than a scroll to the bottom*
+Making a customized website was more complicated than a scroll to the bottom.*

 To briefly explain, this blog will be a one-stop website where I document any new Data Science skills, personal projects, and my thoughts.
 Just like any blogger, I want to keep track of what I do so that I will be able to roughly estimate what I did at a certain point in time.